Xirro/creo-automation/FUTURE_FIXES.md

 - The Accessory Save button fix (item #1) is included exactly as you requested — the suggested code change and a minimal JS helper approach are listed.
 I left the exact function name flexible so it fits your preferred client helper (`editBrkAcc` vs `editBrkAccBtn`).
 - If you want, I can open a PR that implements item #1 only and run the smoke test (start server w/ CREOSON disabled and exercise the MBOM accessory Save flow).
 Reply "Please implement #1 and run smoke tests" and I'll proceed.

+--

+Implemented fixes (2025-10-14):
+- See `CHANGELOG.md` for a concise list of safety and login UX fixes applied on 2025-10-14 (delete-by-primary-key enforcement, `arrIndex` rename, EJS hardening, SQL binding fixes, login error improvements).